2002 Major League Baseball postseason: (1) New York Yankees vs. (4) Anaheim Angels

 This was the first postseason meeting between the Angels and Yankees.
 The Angels knocked off the four-time defending American League champion Yankees in four games to reach the ALCS for the first time since 1986.

 This was the first playoff series win in franchise history for the Angels.
-The Yankees unsurprisingly took Game 1, as they prevailed in an offensive slugfest by an 8–5 score thanks to home runs from Derek Jeter, Jason Giambi, Rondell White, and Bernie Williams respectively.
+The Yankees took Game 1, as they prevailed in an offensive slugfest by an 8–5 score thanks to home runs from Derek Jeter, Jason Giambi, Rondell White, and Bernie Williams respectively.
 Game 2 was yet another offensive showdown between both teams, however the Angels would narrowly emerge victorious by an 8–6 score, thanks to home runs from Tim Salmon, Scott Spiezio, Garret Anderson, and Troy Glaus respectively.
 When the series shifted to Anaheim, the Yankees jumped out to a 6–1 lead after the top of the third, however the Angels scored eight unanswered runs to come from behind and win by a 9–6 score.
 In Game 4, the Yankees led 2–1 after the top of the fifth, but the Angels again rallied with eight runs in the bottom of the fifth to take a lead they would not relinquish, as they won 9–5, ending the Yankees' bid for a fifth straight AL pennant.

 Both teams would meet again in the ALDS in 2005 and the ALCS in 2009, with the Angels winning the former and the Yankees winning the latter en route to a World Series title.